Iheb-Tope/ai-hiring-governance/README.md

 ## Contents
 - **AI_Governance_Risk_Assessment.pdf** – Full case study document
+- **figures - Figures used in the document

 ## Scope and Purpose
 This case study was prepared as a professional portfolio artifact to demonstrate applied AI governance and risk analysis skills.
 It is based on publicly available information and generalized deployment practices and does not evaluate proprietary systems.